Safe and Optimal Learning from Preferences via Weighted Temporal Logic with Applications in Robotics and Formula 1

 In this paper, we propose two procedures to reduce the problem size and linearize the constraints, making the problem easier to solve.
-The first procedure, called the \textit{structural pruning}, systematically examines how values in the \robustnesstree are propagated to the root node to determine the robustness value of a signal with respect to a formula.
-Based on this observation, we can prune the branches that cannot affect the robustness value regardless of the weight valuations assigned.
+The first procedure, called \textit{structural pruning}, systematically examines how values in the \robustnesstree are propagated to the root node to determine the robustness value of a signal with respect to a formula.
+Based on this observation, we can prune the branches that cannot affect the robustness value regardless of the weight valuations assigned to them.
 The second procedure, called the \emph{$\log$-transform}, leverages the product identity of the logarithm function to convert constraints in the multiplication form into constraints in the summation form.
 Since the logarithm is only defined for positive values, a naive approach requires that all subformulas (subtrees in \RT) must have positive robustness for the transformation to be valid, which is a restrictive requirement in practice.
 To address this, we combine the $\log$-transform with structural pruning, and ensure that only contributing parts with the same robustness value sign of the formula are considered in the robustness computation, therefore making all variables of the constraints that encode this computation have the same sign.
 Together, these two procedures allow the problem to be reformulated as an MILP with a potentially reduced number of constraints.

-Before getting into the details of the procedures, we note that all formulas are assumed to be in positive normal form (PNF), that is, negations appear only in front of predicates.
+Before describing the procedures in detail, we note that all formulas are assumed to be in positive normal form (PNF), that is, negations appear only in front of predicates.
 While this assumption is not restrictive, as negations can be pushed to the predicate level, we discuss the rationale later.